By Amrita Saikia

 (3) Pandal: A marquee.

-Cover picture by Katii Bishop, taken from Pexels.
+Cover photography by Katii Bishop, from Pexels.

 Amrita Saikia is currently a PhD research scholar at Tata Institute of Social Sciences, Mumbai.
 She is associated with Critical Edges as an active writer and editor.